MUSIC DIRECTOR DARKO BUTORAC

 UBS Financial Services Music Director Chair

-Praised by the Westdeutsche Zeitung for his “exceptional combination of passion, elegance and well‐timed pacing,” Darko Butorac has established himself as a conductor in demand with orchestras both in Europe and the Americas.
-He currently serves as the Music Director of the Tallahassee Symphony Orchestra and the Missoula Symphony Orchestra, and was recently named Music Director of the Asheville Symphony.
+Praised by the Westdeutsche Zeitung for his “exceptional combination of passion, elegance and well‐timed pacing”, Darko Butorac has established himself as a conductor in demand with orchestras both in Europe and the Americas.
+He currently serves as the Music Director of the Asheville Symphony and the Tallahassee Symphony Orchestra.